 How much does Sky Q cost?

-It depends what you're getting.
+Sky Q deals start from £25 per month but it depends what you're getting.
 The Sky Q box itself will only cost you extra if you opt for the 2TB model, while the deals and bundles vary in price depending on what's included.

 What's the best current Sky Q deal?